leocorelli/kaggle_fall2021/README.md

 - Data: The single most challenging part of this project was feature engineering.
 Many of the datasets had different entries for the same account id.
 This would violate our independence of observations assumption, so I addressed this by aggregating all the data for each account id.
 For example, if account id #7 had purchased 3 different subscriptions in their lifetime, then I extracted this information by taking the most recent year (aggregate function: maximum) that they purchased a subscription in.
 If this account had purchased subscription tiers 1, 3, and 4 in these three years then I extracted this information into a single entry by using aggregate function: avg for an average subscription tier of 2.67.
 - Imputation and NaNs: There were **a lot** of NaNs.
 I spent a lot of time comparing the performance of my model on the test set after imputing these NaNs in different ways.
 Ultimately, I decided to NOT impute them at all, given that XGBoost can handle NaNs as inputs.
 - Model selection: XGBoost (Extreme Gradient Boosting).
 One of the "state of the art" kaggle algorithms.
 XGBoost is a boosting ensemble model where the subsequent learner predicts the residual of the previous learner's prediction.
-The base estimator in this model are underfitted trees.
+The base estimator in this model is underfitted trees.
 - Cross-validation: performed using GridSearchCV from sklearn library.
 I checked a very wide range of hyperparameters for my XGBoost model and selected the ones that resulted in the best cross-validation performance.

 ## Results: 4th